dellaert/22F-3630/syllabus.md

 If needed, we will make classroom accommodations for students with documented disabilities.
 These accommodations must be arranged in advance and in accordance with the ADAPTS office (www.adapts.gatech.edu).

 ### Important Links:
-* Piazza!
-This should be your first stop for questions and announcements.
+* [Piazza!](https://piazza.com/class/kxtmafdutrp43f) This should be your first stop for questions and announcements.
-* [canvas.gatech.edu](https://canvas.gatech.edu/) will be used for occasional announcements and disseminating the lecture videos .
-* Gradescope is where you will submit assignments.
+* [Gradescope](https://www.gradescope.com/courses/349667) is where you will submit assignments.
 It is also available from the Canvas menu.
+* [Canvas](https://canvas.gatech.edu/) will be used for occasional announcements and disseminating the lecture videos.

 ### Contact Info and Office Hours:
 Use Piazza to ask questions and seek clarifications.
-If you have a very specific question (related to your grade etc.) or a question that involves your personal information, make a private post on Piazza.
+If you have a very specific question (related to your grade etc.) or a question that involves your personal information, you can make a private post on Piazza.

 The TA office hours will be announced very soon, along with the location, in a pinned post on Piazza.
 Hope you know where the 3630 Lab is (that's right, we have a lab just for 3630!) - in the basement of the College of Computing building.
 We have some really cool fairy lights and a large television screen.
 Do come for our TA hours and get all your doubts clarified!